 How to choose a healthier option?

-Always consider checking the nutritional labels on the container when purchasing ginger ale before thinking that the drink is automatically healthier than another pop.
+Always consider checking the nutritional labels on the container when purchasing the drink before thinking that the drink is automatically healthier than another pop.

-Many popular ginger ale brands include the same amount of sugar and empty calories as other popular sodas.
+Many popular drink brands include the same amount of sugar and empty calories as other popular sodas.
 They may also include potentially dangerous compounds that increase the risk of cancer and birth problems.

 If you can't find an all-natural ginger ale, be sure it has actual ginger extract rather than counterfeit flavoring and doesn't have too many calories or "strange" additives.

-Whatever sort of ginger ale you buy, remember to drink it in moderation because all ginger ales include sugar and empty calories, which can be damaging to your health if taken in large quantities.
+Whatever sort of ginger ale you buy, remember to drink it in moderation because all drinks include sugar and empty calories, which can be damaging to your health if taken in large quantities.

 Moscow Mule with Ginger Ale